The Vitruvian Trainer+ turns any room into a weight room | CNN Underscored

 How it compares

-The Vitruvian Trainer+ is similar to at-home strength training devices like the Tonal ($3,495), Tempo Studio (starting at $2,495), and the ARENA Platform ($2,495).
-Arena is the most similar, generating up to 200 pounds of resistance for 300-plus workouts and programs created by top coaches and making adjustments in real-time.
-But Tonal — a wall-mounted system that generates up to 200 pounds of resistance — and Tempo — which uses a motion capture camera to analyze moves done with free weights — offer the added benefit of real-time form feedback and community engagement through live classes.
+The Vitruvian Trainer+ is similar to at-home strength training devices like the Tonal ($3,495), Tempo Studio (starting at $2,495) and Arena Platform ($2,495).
+Arena is the most similar, generating up to 200 pounds of resistance for 300-plus workouts and programs created by top coaches and making adjustments in real time.
+But Tonal, a wall-mounted system that generates up to 200 pounds of resistance, and Tempo, which uses a motion capture camera to analyze moves done with free weights, offer the added benefit of real-time form feedback and community engagement through live classes.

 Bottom line